 NUvention: Web + Media is a two-quarter capstone course in which students work across disciplines and Northwestern schools to design, plan, and run web-based businesses.
 Project areas include iPad/Tablet App, Mobile Applications, New Media, Social Gaming, Twitter or Facebook Apps, eCommerce/Deals, Analytics, Cloud, Big Data or ideas from students in the program.

 Teams are be able to continue to work on their projects after the completion of the course.
 Past NUvention:Web teams have gone on to make TechCrunch, PCMag, Rolling Stone and GigaOM headlines and join incubators, while others are bootstrapping and building their businesses to this day.

-SyllabusView and download the current syllabus for NUvention: Web, which is instructed by adjunct professor of the McCormick School of Engineering Todd Warren.
+SyllabusView and download the latest syllabus for NUvention: Web, which was instructed by adjunct professor of the McCormick School of Engineering Todd Warren.

 |Team members of Vet Compare, the price comparison service for veterinarian costs, deliver their final pitch in June 2014.|

-Since NUvention: Web began in Winter 2010, students have brought business ideas to life involving social-network advertising, photo-sharing, professional career tracking software and much more.
+Since NUvention: Web + Media (formerly NUvention: Web) began in Winter 2010, students have brought business ideas to life involving social-network advertising, photo-sharing, professional career tracking software and much more.
 Explore the projects seeded in the course.